dengking/programming-language/docs/C-family/C++/Language-reference/Exception/boost-Lessons-Learned-from-Specifying-Exception-Safety-for-the-C++Standard-Library/index.md

 };
 ```

+### Invariant

 The idea is that the list acts as a stack of set iterators: every element goes into the set first, and the resulting position is pushed onto the list.
 The invariant is straightforward: the set and the list should always have the same number of elements, and every element of the set should be referenced by an element of the list.
-The following implementation of the push function is designed to give the *strong* guarantee within the natural levels of safety provided by set and list:
+The following implementation of the push function is designed to give the *strong* guarantee within the natural levels of safety provided by `set` and `list`:

+> NOTE:
+>
+> 1、最后一段话的意思是: 基于 `set` 和 `list` 的 "natural levels of safety" 来实现"*strong* guarantee"

 ```c++
 template <class T>                                // 1